 Editor’s Note: Text in this clause is expected to be based on the TS 26.531 stage 2 description of the Access Profile data model (also referred to as the combination of event processing instructions and event data restrictions).

-This clause specifies the security functionality associated with UE data collection, reporting and exposure
+This clause specifies the security functionality associated with UE data collection, reporting and exposure.

 Annex A (normative): Data reporting data models